Kiefer's Wager: John Hutchinson

 4 Donald Kuspit, Transmuting Externalization in Anselm Kiefer, in Arts Magazine, vol. 59, no. 2, pp. 84-86.

 5 In a recent essay, Anselm Kiefer's Will to Power, in Contemporanea, vol. 1, no. 4, pp. 50-57, Kuspit accuses Kiefer of neo-fascism, "The collective Nazi past is the narcissistic core of Kiefer's own identity; his main sense of self is that of the heir to the Nazi past."
-Among other extraordinary remarks, he assumes that "Kiefer is a successful artist and a would-be ruler / tyrant.
+Among other extraordinary remarks, he assumes that "Kiefer is a successful artist and a wannabe ruler / tyrant.

 6 Benjamin Buchloh, A Note on Gerhard Richter’s October 18, 1977, in October, No. 48, p.
 100.